Retrofitting Windows Autopilot Group Tags

 For the first, we’ll start with exporting the Autopilot Devices from the tenant, as this CSV file will contain the Serial Numbers we need further down the line.

-Now that you’ve got all the Autopilot devices, go ahead and laboriously update the CSV file with Group Tags and remove any devices that you want tagging with the default one.
+Go ahead and laboriously update the CSV file with Group Tags and remove any devices that you want tagging with the default one.

 Repeat Offenders #